rumialirome-ship-it/ABexch/README.md

     This creates a `dist` directory with the compiled `.js` files.

 5.  **Run the backend with PM2:**
-    PM2 will manage your backend process, keeping it running continuously and restarting it if it crashes.
+    PM2 will manage your backend process, keeping it running continuously and restarting it if it crashes. `dotenv` will automatically load the `.env` file we created.
     ```bash
     pm2 start dist/server.js --name "ababa-backend"
     ```